quantumenigma18/personal-website/_pages/useful_links.md

 - [Detexify](http://detexify.kirelabs.org/classify.html) Just draw the symbol you are looking for and get the latex comand.
 - [Trello](https://trello.com/) Trello is the visual tool that empowers your team to manage any type of project, workflow, or task tracking.
 - [Swiss System](https://swisssystem.org/) A Swiss System tournament is a round-robin-style tournament that has been modified to make it usable with a large number of competitors.
+- [Event app by Eventsair](https://www.eventsair.com).
+A powerful and centralized platform with the tools and processes you need to manage all aspects of your events, from start to finish.
+It was used for the European astronomical society annual meeting in 2023

 # arXiv
 - [Subscribe to daily listing emails from Arxiv](https://info.arxiv.org/help/subscribe.html).
 If you would like to receive regular daily listings of the abstracts of new submissions by email.